-The Basic UDI-DI (BUDI) is the main key for grouping those products of a manufacturer that have the same properties.
+The basic UDI (BUDI) is the main key for grouping those products of a manufacturer that have the same properties.
 According to the guideline “MDCG 2018-1 Guidance on BASIC UDI-DI and changes to UDI-DI”, these properties include the intended purpose, risk class, essential design and manufacturing characteristics.
-With the help of the Basic UDI-DI and via the databases, the joint reference to the products with regard to the documentation, specifically to the certificates, is to be created.
+With the help of the basic UDI and EUDAMED, the joint reference to the products with regard to the documentation, specifically to the certificates, is to be created.

-In principle, the Basic UDI-DI is composed of the following four elements (substring elements):
+In principle, the basic UDI is composed of the following four elements (substring elements):

 - Issuing Agency Code (IAC)

 - Manufacturer Code

 The basic UDI is generated by the manufacturer itself.
 For this purpose, the manufacturer forms product groups according to the above mentioned MDCG 2018-1 Guidance and denotes the Device Group Code for them.
 The method and further elements are described in the Specification Unique Device Identification (UDI).
 IFA GmbH provides the manufacturer with a BUDI Generator to calculate the check digit.

 The basic UDI is not applied to the package and is not stored in the IFA database.